arendsee/rmonad/cran-comments.md

 * This is a new package.

+## Resubmission

+In this resubmission I have

+* removed the LICENSE file

+* changed 'GPL-3 + LICENSE' to 'GPL-3'

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.